Get the podcast on Apple Podcasts | Get the podcast on Spotify

-Episode 1 on iTunes | Episode 1 on Soundcloud
+Episode 1 on iTunes | Episode 1 on Spotify

 Grab a latte (or your coffee drink of choice) and tune into the premiere of Coffee Break w/NYWICI, featuring guest Saundra Thomas, vice-president of Community Affairs at WABC-TV.
 Host Julie Hochheiser Ilkovich chats with Saundra about staying centered at work and finding fulfillment in our career (even if you don’t love your job).